aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 === "TS"

-    In the TypeScript CDK application in the CDK construct, we used `NodejsFunction` with the entry point as `say-hello.ts`, so define the lambda function in the same `infra` project.
+    In the TypeScript CDK application in the CDK construct, we used `NodejsFunction` which allows you to write your lambda handler code in the same `infra` project.
+Define `say-hello.ts` and use the generated lambda handler wrapper.

     For example, the implementation of `packages/infra/src/say-hello.ts` may include: